Skip to main content

 Contrast the above query to the regular (non-grouped) query:

-select name(d), sum(salary(p))
+select name(d), sum(salary(e))

-from Department d, Person p
+from Department d, Employee e

-where dept(p)=d
+where dept(e)=d

 The group key need not be part of the result.
 For example the following query returns the sum of the salaries for all departments without revealing the department names:

-select sum(salary(p))
+select sum(salary(e))

-from Department d, Person p
+from Department d, Employee e

-where dept(p)=d
+where dept(e)=d

 group by name(d)